samuel-kroger/Maximizing-engagement-in-large-scale-social-networks/README.md

 ![Figure 2](git_images/karate_k4b5.png?raw=true "The Anchored 4-core with budget 5 of the karate graph")

-In the code directory you will find all of the code used in the paper.
+In the "src" directory, you will find the codes employed in the paper.
 The heuristic RCM comes from the [paper](https://www.osti.gov/servlets/purl/1766701) The heuristic OLAK comes from the [paper](http://www.vldb.org/pvldb/vol10/p649-zhang.pdf) The code for the implementations of OLAK and RCM come from this [github repo](https://github.com/rlaishra/RCM/).